glotzerlab/spatula/docs/source/theory.rst

 where :math:`\hat{\sigma}_h=\hat{\sigma}_{xy}` is the reflection operator perpendicular to the axis of rotation (:math:`z`).

-Some useful equivalency relations for rotoreflections and their powers used in PgOP code can be found in work by Drago :cite:`drago1992`.
+Some useful equivalency relations for rotoreflections and their powers used in PGOP code can be found in work by Drago :cite:`drago1992`.

 Matrix representation of symmetry operations